THOMASELOVE/500-classes-2024/class05/README.md

 1. We're back to in-person education at 9 AM today (Thursday 2024-02-15) in WRB 1217.
 2. I posted a slightly revised sketch for Lab 1 to our Shared Drive after Aman was kind enough to let us know that I'd miscoded the sex.
 This affects the sex coefficients, but I think that's it.
 3. The Lab 2 sketch will be posted to our Shared Drive **by class time**.
 4. I think I now have everyone on my email list and on the Shared Drive.
-Let me know if I don't have you there.
+I will share the lists during class.
+Please let me know if I don't have you.

 ## Finally...